RSTRust-First Site ToolkitA Rust-first static site generator with typed collections, explicit routes, and a format-agnostic asset pipeline.

 Vector inputs stay vector by default

-Rasterization is opt-in:
+Rasterization is explicit:

 • ordinary page imagery can stay vector